 - The drive is 4h15min (without stopping) from Glasgow via the beautiful Glencoe area

-- The drive from Edinburgh to Skye island is 4h30min (without stopping)
+- Edinburgh to Skye island = 4h30 drive (without stopping)

-- The drive from Inverness is 2h (without stopping)
+- Inverness to Isle of Skye = 2h (without stopping)

-This is only the time to the bridge, there is still a lot of driving to reach Portree (see next section)
+These are the times to the bridge, there is still a lot of driving to reach Portree (see next section)

 The Road trip via A87 along Glen Shiel and Loch Cluanie is one of the best drives in Scotland.